 By leveraging the expertise and generosity of dedicated professionals, caring institutions, other charities, government institutions and altruistic individuals, Saving Teens guides children and their families towards a brighter future.

-Please enjoy this video of the 2012 NATSAP/Saving Teens Charity Golf Scramble and be sure to join
+Please enjoy this video of the 2012 NATSAP/Saving Teens Charity Golf Scramble.

 To all who are a part of Saving Teens,